-- All applicable City Light requirements have been met - The customer's responsibilities, as delineated herein, in a Service Construction Letter, in a contract, or via an in-field conversation with a City Light Representative have been fulfilled. - All City Light inspections have been completed and the project approved.
+- All applicable City Light requirements have been met. - The customer's responsibilities, as delineated herein, in a Service Construction Letter, in a contract, or via an in-field conversation with a City Light Representative have been fulfilled, including payment for services. - All City Light inspections have been completed and the project approved.